What Is The Best Skin And Coat Supplement For Dogs?

 The extent of shedding depends on the breed.
 Some breeds such as Siberian huskies, Alaskan malamutes, samoyeds and pomeranians experience seasonal shedding, and there is no need to fret over this.
 But sometimes stress, poor nutrition or illness can cause a dog to lose more hair than usual.
 If abnormal or excessive shedding persists for more than a week, or you notice patches of missing fur, check with your veterinarian.

 Mange is caused by tiny parasites called mites.
-Sarcoptic mange or canine scabies is highly infectious to dogs and people, but the parasites don't survive on humans.
+Sarcoptic mange or canine scabies is highly infectious in dogs, but the parasites don't survive on humans.
 The symptoms to look out for are intense itching, red skin, sores and hair loss.
 It usually affects a dog's ears, face and legs.
 Demodectic mange can cause bald spots, scabbing, and sores, but it is not contagious between animals or people.

 These are tiny insects that move very fast and are hard to spot.
 Flea droppings or eggs are usually visible in a dog's coat.
 Fleas cause excessive licking or scratching, scabs and hot spots.